IMPACT OF IFRS DISCLOSURES ON ORGANIZATIONAL PERFORMANCE

 1.2 STATEMENT OF THE PROBLEM

-Several researchers had examined the effect of the adoption of IFRS disclosure on organizations and the findings revealed both the advantages and the disadvantages of IFRS disclosure.
-Considering the fact that small company would be impacted by a country's adoption of IFRS disclosure in the same way a larger one would.
-However, small businesses do not have as many resources at their disposal to implement the changes and train staff.
-This results in smaller companies bringing in accountants or other outside consultants to help make the changeover.
-These smaller companies will bear more of a financial burden than larger ones in this area.
-However, this study will examine the impact of IFRS disclosures on organizational performance.
+Several academics researched the impact of IFRS disclosure on organisations, and the results indicated both the benefits and drawbacks of IFRS disclosure.
+Adopting IFRS disclosure in a country would impact both small and large companies equally.
+However, small enterprises might not have as many resources to execute changes and train employees.
+As a result, smaller organisations hire accountants or other external consultants to assist with the transition.
+Smaller enterprises will incur a greater financial burden than larger ones in this area.
+However, this study will examine how IFRS disclosures affect organisational performance.

 1.3 OBJECTIVES OF THE STUDY